A Beginners Guide to Arguing

-We’ve finally exchanged on our Hampshire property with completion on 7th September so it’s going to be a busy time.
-We can’t move in right away as the house was a complete rebuild of an older property so there’s no curtains or carpets and the delivery on these is around 3 weeks.
-It’s taken longer than we expected and given that my packing for Cornwall was completely inappropriate for anything other than hot weather, I’m pleased we’re nearly there.
-For reference, my bag included 3 pairs of sunglasses, sun cream, a sunhat, 2 handbags, 2 dresses, spray tan for legs and 2 pairs of sandals, who knows where I thought I was heading off to!
+We’ve finally exchanged on our Hampshire property with completion on 7th September, so it will be a busy time.
+We can’t move in right away as the house was a complete rebuild of an older property, so there are no curtains or carpets, and the delivery on these is around 3 weeks.
+It’s taken longer than we expected, and given that my packing for Cornwall was completely inappropriate for anything other than hot weather, I’m pleased we’re nearly there.
+For reference, my bag included 3 pairs of sunglasses, sun cream, a sunhat, 2 handbags, 2 dresses, a spray tan for legs and 2 pairs of sandals; who knows where I thought I was heading!

-I now have all my investigative appointments booked for bloods, MRI scans and US scans at the Royal Surrey following my Rheumatology consultation.
-They have come through quickly and are also in the calendar for September so that’s good.
-Since I started writing my blog at the end of 2019 to raise awareness for autoimmune disease, I’ve received lots of messages, a large proportion of which relate to the time it takes to diagnose these conditions.
-The most common autoimmune diseases include Multiple Sclerosis, Type 1 Diabetes, Rheumatoid Arthritis, Lupus and Vasculitis and all are debilitating in their own way.
-My AS comes under a term called “Spondyloarthritis”, an umbrella term for inflammatory diseases that can affect the back, pelvis, neck, and some larger joints, as well as internal organs and the eyes and the average diagnosis takes 10 years.
+I now have all my investigative appointments booked for blood, MRI scans, and US scans at the Royal Surrey following my Rheumatology consultation.
+They have come through quickly and are also on the calendar for September, so that’s good.
+Since I started writing my blog at the end of 2019 to raise awareness for autoimmune disease, I’ve received many messages, a large proportion of which relate to the time it takes to diagnose these conditions.
+The most common autoimmune diseases include Multiple Sclerosis, Type 1 Diabetes, Rheumatoid Arthritis, Lupus and Vasculitis, and all are debilitating in their own way.
+My AS comes under a term called “Spondyloarthritis”, an umbrella term for inflammatory diseases that can affect the back, pelvis, neck, and some larger joints, as well as internal organs and the eyes, and the average diagnosis takes 10 years.

-I think the medical profession are making good progress securing earlier diagnosis and hopefully it will mean that people like myself won’t suffer for years in pain thinking they are going mad!
+I think the medical profession is making good progress in securing earlier diagnoses.
+Hopefully, it will mean that people like myself won’t suffer for years in pain, thinking they are going mad!

-In the heat of the moment and desperate to get our own point across we often don’t to listen to other opinions and I’m certainly guilty of that.
-By listening you’re gaining knowledge and insight, as well as refining and improving your own position.
-Often disagreements escalate because of a misunderstanding but what can help is to repeat what you think the other person just said which can help to avoid misunderstandings.
+In the heat of the moment and desperate to get our point across, we often don’t listen to other opinions, and I’m certainly guilty of that.
+By listening, you’re gaining knowledge and insight, as well as refining and improving your own position.
+Often, disagreements escalate because of a misunderstanding, but what can help is to repeat what you think the other person just said, which can help to avoid misunderstandings.
 I used to practice this in work situations, and it did help.

-In today’s world, often arguments happen on social media.
-If you’re faced with a Twitter troll, or a Facebook friend who lures you into a heated debate there are a number of techniques you can use to push your point of view.
+In today’s world, arguments often happen on social media.
+If you’re faced with a Twitter troll or a Facebook friend who lures you into a heated debate, there are several techniques you can use to push your point of view.

-In a face to face argument, people often use both verbal and facial expressions.
+In a face-to-face argument, people often use both verbal and facial expressions.
 Verbal expressions can include a cold or constant stare, a false or exaggerated smile, or a raised eyebrow, all of which make me more nervous.
-Another technique I was taught, especially when I found myself getting upset was to try and use humour which can take the heat out of a situation.
+Another technique I was taught, especially when upset, was to try and use humour, which can take the heat out of a situation.

-A great example was the American actress Ilka Chase who wrote a number of novels.
-One day, an another actress told her: “I enjoyed reading your book.
+A great example was the American actress Ilka Chase, who wrote several novels.
+One day, another actress told her: “I enjoyed reading your book.
 Who wrote it for you?”
 To which Chase replied: “Darling, I’m so glad that you liked it.
 Who read it to you?”
-I’m not sure my own wit is up to that standard though!
+I’m not sure my wit is up to that standard, though!

-I know it’s difficult to remember techniques when your angry and fired up.
+I know it’s difficult to remember techniques when angry and fired up.
 However, I do try hard to remind myself to stay calm, use facts as evidence to back up my position and ask questions.
-I know they say that you shouldn’t preach what you don’t practice but I’ll say it anyway, my final tip is always be prepared to concede a good point 😊
+I know they say that you shouldn’t preach what you don’t practice, but I’ll say it anyway: my final tip is always be prepared to concede a good point 😊

 The Goat and Sheep at 20 die